Correcting for Nonignorable Nonresponse Bias in Ordinal Observational Survey Data: Motivation

 However, the original VRP estimator is framed for binary outcomes, while many key survey measures in political science, such as trust, satisfaction, and economic evaluations, rely on ordinal scales.
 Collapsing ordinal outcomes to binary discards information and can change substantive conclusions, especially if selection operates differently across the response scale \citep{stromberg_collapsing_1996,lauderdale_decomposing_2018}.

 This letter provides a practical method for correcting nonignorable nonresponse in ordinal survey data when a response-propensity proxy is available, generalizing VRP beyond binary outcomes.
 The estimator is computed via maximum likelihood and implemented in a compact \textsf{R} routine covering both ordinal and binary outcomes, extending the original binary-only C++ implementation of \textcite{peress2010correcting}.
 Our method complements recent experimental approaches to nonignorable nonresponse correction \citep{Bailey_2025}, as it can be applied to observational surveys without requiring randomized instruments.
+It further complements the semiparametric approach of \textcite{li_correcting_2026}, which leverages callback data (outcome variation across successive survey contact stages) to achieve identification without distributional assumptions for binary outcomes, while our method can be applied to ordinal outcomes in surveys without a multi-stage callback design.

 An illustration of our approach using the 2024 American National Election Study shows that accounting for nonignorable nonresponse can produce meaningful shifts for some outcomes (e.g., life satisfaction) but negligible changes for others (e.g., retrospective economic evaluations), underscoring that the value of nonresponse correction is outcome-specific and empirically testable.